 The CPU does not evaluate each parameter, which may be set at the hardware configuration.
 The following parameters are supported by the CPU at this time:

-General

-Short description

-The short description of the Siemens CPU 315-2AF03 is CPU 315-2DP.

-Order No. / Firmware

-Order number and firmware are identical to the details in the "hardware catalog" window.

-Name

-The Name field provides the short description of the CPU.
-If you change the name the new name appears in the Siemens SIMATIC manager.
+- Short description: Short description Siemens CPU 315-2DP (6ES7 315-2AG10-0AB0 V2.6.). - Order No. / Firmware: Order number and firmware are identical to the details in the "hardware catalog" window. - Name: The Name field provides the short description of the CPU.
+If you change the name the new name appears in the Siemens SIMATIC Manager. - Plant designation: Here is the possibility to specify a plant designation for the CPU.
+This plant designation identifies parts of the plant according to their function.
+Its structure is hierarchic according to IEC 1346-1. - Comment: In this field information about the module may be entered.

-Comment

-In this field information about the module may be entered.